George Ponsonby

 George Ponsonby (5 March 1755 – 8 July 1817), was a British lawyer and Whig politician.
-He served as Lord Chancellor of Ireland from 1806 to 1807 in the Ministry of All the Talents.
+He was Lord Chancellor of Ireland from 1806 to 1807 in the Ministry of All the Talents.

 Background and education

 Ponsonby was the second surviving son of the Honourable John Ponsonby, speaker of the Irish House of Commons (1756–71), and his wife, Lady Elizabeth Cavendish (1723–1796), daughter of William Cavendish, 3rd Duke of Devonshire.
 He was educated at Kilkenny College and at Trinity College, Cambridge.